 Watering Fruit Trees

 While you can water the tree less often when it has an established root system, early on make sure you provide water anytime you see the top couple inches of the surrounding soil is dry.
-We usually get a lot of help here in the Northwest, but you need to be extra vigilant in summer months when we can go through some dry spells.
+We usually get a lot of help with rain here maintaining fruit trees in Portland, but you need to be extra vigilant in the summer months when we can go through some dry spells.

 A juicy fruit crop will depend on regular watering, which means deep soaking.
 Providing mulch around the base of your tree will help retain moisture as well.